thedunston/goMeeb/README.md

 ## An Anomaly

 What constitutes an anomaly is highly dependent on the environment and the data set collected.
 For example, if you collect running processes on 20 systems and have the 20 CSV files in a directory, the tool **meeb** will aggregate the list of all processes and print each one with the average number of times the process appears across 20 systems.
 If the process exists on all systems it will have an average of 1.0 next to it.
-If it appears on only one system, it will have 0.01 next to it.
+If it appears on only one system, it would have 0.01 next to it.
 That means it appears on only 1% of those 20 systems.
 The process with 0.01 may not be an anomaly because it could be the one computer that has a different program running on it.
 Accordingly, it requires having a goal in mind and understanding the environment where the tools are used.

 ## Obtaining data in CSV format